John Toll: Life and career

+Born in Cleveland, Ohio, Toll began working as camera operator on film Norma Rae.
 He was also nominated for an Academy Award for his work on The Thin Red Line and won an Honorable Mention at the 49th Berlin International Film Festival.
-He was also nominated for a Primetime Emmy Award for the pilot of Breaking Bad.
+In addition to film, Toll has shot several commercials, the pilot episode of Breaking Bad, and served as chief cinematographer on the Netflix series Sense8.